GroupLabs/bridge/notes/llamacpp.md

 ## 2. Models
 Models need to be downloaded and converted to ggml format.
-By default the ggml file is in f16 format, but it can be quantized to other format, trading size for perplexity (see https://github.com/ggerganov/llama.cpp#quantization)
+By default the ggml file is in f16 (floating point 16 bytes, not quantized) format, but it can be quantized to other format, trading size for perplexity (see https://github.com/ggerganov/llama.cpp#quantization)

 Downloading the original file can take a long time, it's worth keeping around the file in the format we've decided on.
 Note: When uploading a file on a google shared folder, the space is taken from the account of the owner of the file, i.e.: the uploader, not the owner of the shared drive!!

 ### Prerequisites
 * Install and build llama.cpp as describe above
 * Install the **git-lfs** extension (on Fedora: `sudo dns install -y git-lfs`)
-* A huggingface account - `git clone` will aks for your userid and password.
+* A Hugging Face account - `git clone` will aks for your userid and password.

 ### Download (clone) model
-Find the model you need on huggingface, the URL of the page where the model is described can be used as the git repository.
+Find the model you need on Hugging Face, the URL of the page where the model is described can be used as the git repository.
 Note: By default the model name in the URL starts with an upper case, but you can clone them all lower case.

 Warning: It looks as though Hugging Face is rate limiting, this can take a long time, 45 minutes to an hour for a 7B models.